 "I considered going to graduate school for photography and design," Wheeler remembered.

-In college, though, he was excited enough by new developments in psychology that he dove into study of the field, leaving precious little time for conceptualization and darkroom work.
-As all of us do, Wheeler found himself at life's crossroad.
-And he chose to first follow a scientific path.
+In college, though, he was excited enough by new developments in psychology that he dove into the study of the field, leaving precious little time for conceptualization and darkroom work.
+As all of us do, Wheeler found himself at life's crossroads.
+And he chose first to follow a scientific path.